Boston Red Sox vs New York Yankees - August 03, 2019 Recap

 NEW YORK (AP) Chris Sale threw an 0-2 fastball at the letters past Gio Urshela in the fourth inning and didn't get the call.
 He raised both arms as if to say, ''What's wrong?'' and muttered at plate umpire Mike Estabrook.
-Sale's outing spun out of control from there, just like Boston's season.
+Sale's outing in a doubleheader opener spun out of control from there, just like Boston's season.

-Sale nearly hit Urshela with the next pitch and wound up giving up hits to six of his next seven batters, including DJ LeMahieu second home run of the game.

-Sale and manager Alex Cora were ejected during the seven-run inning as the Yankees routed the Red Sox 9-2 in Saturday's doubleheader opener, extending Boston's longest losing streak since 2015 to six games.

-Boston fell 12 1/2 games behind the AL East-leading Yankees and 4 1/2 games back of second-place Tampa Bay.
-The Red Sox have 53 defeats, one shy of their total en route to a World Series title last year, and dropped to 4-9 against New York this season.
+Boston was swept 9-2 and 6-4 by New York on Saturday and fell 13 1/2 games behind the AL East-leading Yankees and 5 1/2 games back of second-place Tampa Bay.
+The Red Sox are 59-54, with as many losses as their 2018 World Series champions (108-54).

-''It seems like it has flip-flopped from last year, where they are at right now, where we are right now,'' Cora said.
+''It seems like it has flip-flopped from last year, where they are at right now, where we are right now,'' Red Sox manager Alex Cora said.

 Boston held a players-only meeting between games.